how to improve INTONATION

 Now that you have been exposed to the importance of stability, let's take a look at what to do with your stable tones to improve intonation!

 Intonation is an aural skill, yet so many people use a visual aid (tuners) to develop their intonation.
 Why?
 We need to develop the ability to hear sounds that are in tune, and imagine sounds that are in tune before we play them.
 It’s not visual, it’s aural.
 Additionally, a drone that provides constant sound allows us to develop a level of dependency- not independent control.

-Years ago I made my “smart drones” that can be found below.
-You can watch this video to see and hear how I practice my intonation, and check out my drones if you are interested in downloading practice tracks for your own.
+Years ago I made my “smart drones."
+You can watch this video to see and hear how I practice my intonation and check out my drones if you are interested in downloading practice tracks for your own.
 A better resource is the Doctor Drone app that my friend Eddie Ludema and I built.
 Same tools, more functionality.

 More Primitive Version- Random Drones

 While most musicians are encouraged to use a tuner to reference pitch, I believe that careful listening, an internalized concept of pitch, and mindfulness are the three main ingredients to develop world class intonation.
 Practicing with a tuner develops none of these.
 Most musicians move over to using drone pitches to play with and match pitch.
 This is a great step towards a more appropriate method of practice as it more closely relates to “live” interactive performance with other players.
 There is still a problem with attention.
 By using a solid and constant drone, we as musicians can become dependent on this external source of pitch reference.
 In a worse situation, we can go on “auto pilot” by letting the drone do most of the work.
 I wanted to create a practice method that allowed musicians to reference and “check in” with an external pitch source but challenged our attention and focus.
 I have developed a “smart drones” method to help musicians develop world-class proficiency.